Arlington Million Trophy: Traditions

 Each year a garland of "Million Dollar Flowers" are draped around the winner.

 Richard Duchossois has started several traditions run in relation to the race.
 The first is right after the race is run, Mr. D. will pass out dozens of flutes of champagne and toast the winners just before watching the replay on the jumbotron.
 Then the trophies are passed out by Chairman Emeritus of Arlington Park Richard Duchossois and then interviews and commentaries are made.

-Even though Richard Duchossois merged Arlington Park with Churchill Downs Inc. several years ago, everyone still thinks of the local oval as Mr. D's place.
-And indeed, he patrols the facility often and is always a presence in the paddock for big events such as the International Festival of Racing, the annual celebration of racing on turf which features the Grade I Arlington Million.
-One can count on the festival to lure top horses from throughout the world.
+Although Richard Duchossois merged Arlington Park with Churchill Downs Inc. several years ago, many people still associate the track with him.
+He remains actively involved at the facility and is often present in the paddock during major events such as the International Festival of Racing, the annual turf racing showcase featuring the Grade I Arlington Million.
+The festival regularly attracts leading horses from around the world.

 Blanket of flowers

 Like most signature races, the Arlington Million has its version of a garland of flowers that is draped over withers of the winning horse.
 This blanket is unlike most prestigious grade one races because it does not have just one type of flower.
 The Kentucky Derby has roses, the Preakness Stakes has the black-eyed Susans, the Belmont Stakes has white carnations, the Breeders' Cup has Chrysanthemums.
-The Arlington Million calls their blanket their "Million Dollar Flowers."
+The Arlington Million calls their blanket their "Million Dollar Flowers".
 It has a Magnolia backing that is topped with a red and white peppermint striped broad-brimmed blanket.
 It is arranged with a field of red carnations that is 20 in wide surrounded by a 4 in trim of two white carnations representing the flowers of the Arlington Million.
 The entire blanket is 84 in long by 24 in wide.